Totilarson/CorePy/README.md

 - 'chemocolor' is generated here.
 It makes formation-specific color schemes.
 If you add a new formation you have to add its colorscheme here
 - Run_settings.json file is created when settings.py is executed. variables are stored here
 - Elements: the complete list of elements analyzed by XRF.
 Elements_plotted: a specific order of elements for plotting.
 Model_elements: elements included in machine learning classification
+- Run_settings['Elements_Depth'] was added and is formation-specific.
+Through time, there are key elements for each formation and I wanted an easy place to store them
 ```
 # CoreBeta file
 ```